 Your computer includes an integrated stereo audio system.
-Built-in stereo speakers are located at the front of the unit.
+Built-in stereo speakers and a subwoofer are located at the front of the unit.

 Volume is adjusted using software, such as Volume Control in Windows, or any other application that provides a volume adjustment control.